 Pyrenoids and neuro-motor apparatus initials also divide.
 Daughter protoplasts also form contractile vacuoles.
 Each daughter cell develops its cell wall, flagella, and zoospore.
 Gelatinization or rupture of the cell wall liberates the zoospores from the parent cell or zoosporangium.
 The zoospores have the same structure as the parent cell but are smaller.
 To mature Chlamydomonas, the zoospores enlarge.
 The formation of zoospores will occur every 25 hours under ideal conditions.

-3. Hypnospores Formation: In severe unfavourable conditions, the protoplast forms a thick wall, which is known as Hypnos pore.
-On the approach of favourable conditions, hypnospores germinate similarly to aplanospores.
+3. Hypnospores Formation: In severe unfavorable conditions, the protoplast forms a thick wall, which is known as Hypnos pore.
+On the approach of favorable conditions, hypnospores germinate similarly to aplanospores.

 Sexual Reproduction: Sexual reproduction in Chlamydomonas may be isogamous, anisogamous, or oogamous.
 The thallus can be homothallic or heterothallic, The gametes can be naked (gymnogametes) or protected by the cell wall.

 Isogamy: The fusing pairs of gametes are nude and of similar size in this situation.